 DevOps is a business model that combines cultural philosophies, tools, and practices that boost the organization’s capacity to deliver services and products at a very quick rate.
-A business that’s able to use the DevOps model can evolve and improve their products much more quickly than other businesses that use traditional software development and infrastructure management processes.
-Because of this enhanced speed for creating and improving products, a DevOps business can compete more effectively by creating high customer satisfaction.
+A business that’s able to use the DevOps lifecycle model can evolve and improve their products much more quickly than other businesses that use traditional software development and infrastructure management processes.
+Because of this enhanced speed for creating and improving products, a DevOps business can compete more effectively by creating high customer satisfaction in any IT operations.

 Part of DevOps is about getting peoples from all disciplines to work effectively together.
 Usually, this means merging development and operations teams into a single cohesive unit so that the same people are working at all.